0BAB1/HOLY_CORE_COURSE/fpga_edition/fpga_edition.md

 To handle this problem, we can use multiple techniques :

-- Add a cache bypasser to a certain memory range
+- Add a cache bypasser (non cachable ranges) to a certain memory range
   - e.g. 0x4000_0000 to 0x4000_FFFF would bypass the cache by using AXI-LITE to write directly to the destination.
   - means we have to complexify our interface and development (add AXI-LITE, which we'll have to live debug on top of tb)
   - weird user experience (has to know core specific memory ranges)